How it works · 9 min read

 How do I pair a TV with no app installed?

 Open play.channelos.tv in the TV’s browser and scan the on-screen code from your phone.
 That’s the whole install.
-The screen is live in about two minutes, with no app on the TV, no account signed in on it, and no configuration to walk through.
+The screen is live in about two minutes, with no account signed in on it, and no configuration to walk through.

 From there the screen shows up on your one live board alongside every other screen — a rendered preview, live status, and one-tap play/pause/blank/mute controls — whether that screen is a webOS panel, a Fire TV, a Chromebox or a laptop.
 The pairing flow is identical regardless of the device, because they’re all just browsers.